Samir Ujkani

-Samir Ujkani (born 5 July 1988) is a former Kosovan professional footballer who is the current sports director of the Kosovo national team.
+Samir Ujkani (born 5 July 1988) is a former Kosovan professional footballer who played as a goalkeeper and is currently the sports director of the Kosovo national team.

+Ujkani began his youth career with Ingelmunster before moving to Anderlecht and later to Palermo.
+He started his senior career with Palermo in 2007, making 34 league appearances for the club.
+During his time under contract with Palermo, he was loaned to Novara, Chievo and later to Latina and Pisa while contracted to other Italian clubs.

+Ujkani later played for Cremonese, Çaykur Rizespor, Torino and Empoli, accumulating 217 club appearances across his professional career.

+At international level, he represented Albania U21 and the Albania senior team before switching allegiance to represent the Kosovo national team, earning 36 caps for Kosovo between 2014 and 2022.
+In 2023, he was appointed sports director of the Kosovo national team.

 Early life

-Ujkani was born in Resnik, a village near Vushtrri, SAP Kosovo, SR Serbia, at the time part of the Socialist Federal Republic of Yugoslavia.
+Ujkani was born in Resnik, a village near Vushtrri, SFR Yugoslavia (now Kosovo).
 His family then moved to Belgium six years after his birth.

 Club career

 Youth clubs

 At the age of thirteen, Ujkani enrolled into Ingelmunster, spending six years there before moving to Anderlecht.
 The Anderlecht football academy has a reputation of producing talented goalkeepers such as Jacky Munaron.
 Ujkani played until June 2007 for the Anderlecht Under-19s, and made also ten appearances with their reserves team.
 In June 2007, he agreed to sign a five-year contract with Palermo of Italy's Serie A.

 Palermo

 Since then, Ujkani served as unused substitute in two UEFA Cup matches for Palermo, and several Serie A matches as well.
 He was confirmed as third-choice goalkeeper for the Rosaneros 2008–09 season, and later promoted as second goalkeeper after the club chose to transfer-list veteran goalkeeper Alberto Fontana.

 On 26 April 2009, Ujkani made his professional debut with Palermo, replacing injured Marco Amelia during a Serie A match against Milan at the San Siro.
 His performance was congratulated from Kaká at the end of the match.
 In July 2009, he was loaned out to Lega Pro Prima Divisione club Novara in exchange with Giacomo Brichetto, also in order to gain first team experience.

 On 14 June 2012, Palermo owner Maurizio Zamparini confirmed that Ujkani will be playing on Palermo for the 2012–13 season.
 On 22 June 2012, Palermo announced from their website to have re-acquired the full transfer rights of Ujkani and fellow Novara player Michel Morganella.

 For Palermo's 2013–14 season, spent in Serie B after its previous season's relegation, he was used as a second-choice goalkeeper – receiving playing time – and being praised for his development relative to his previous stint with Palermo.
 During December and January 2014, he became temporary first-choice to cover for the injured Stefano Sorrentino.
 His contract with Palermo expired 30 June 2015.